SAP/jenkins-library/documentation/docs/pipelines/abapEnvironment/configuration.md

 ### Prepare system

 The example values for the `Prepare System` stage are a suggestion.
 Please change them accordingly and don't forget to enter your own email address.
-Please be aware that creating a SAP Cloud ABAP Environment instance may incur costs.
+Please be aware that creating a SAP BTP, ABAP environment instance may incur costs.

 Please have a look at the [step documentation](https://sap.github.io/jenkins-library/steps/abapEnvironmentCreateSystem/) for more details.